katieglennon/katieglennon/README.md

 🌱 My mission is to create technology that drives sustainability and makes a difference in the world.
 With a blend of technical skills and product expertise, I'm passionate about building tools that blend innovation with purpose.

+🍲 Fridge Bingo is a full-stack web app I developed using React, Node.js, Express, and Knex.
+This AI-driven tool suggests recipes based on user-inputted ingredients, aiming to make cooking accessible, reduce food waste, and inspire creativity in the kitchen.

 📫 Reach me here on [LinkedIn](https://www.linkedin.com/in/katie-s-glennon/)